 - 0.5% Cash Back: With KOHO, you earn 0.5% cash back on all purchases.
 This cash back increases to 2% with KOHO premium.

 - Savings: KOHO isn’t just about spending – it’s also about saving.
-Launching in March 2020, soon you can open a savings account with KOHO and earn 2% interest.
+Launching soon, you will be able to open a savings account with KOHO and earn 1.20% interest.
 You will even be able to set savings goals and automatic deposits to ensure your targets are met on time.
 Keep your eyes peeled for KOHO Save!

 - Round-Up: Supercharge your savings goals by having KOHO help you save every time you make a purchase.
 You can set this feature to round up every $1, $5, or $10 and saving the difference towards your savings goals.